 Perhaps you’re traversing a particularly confusing stretch of country, or you’re lost and attempting to scout your surroundings along exact bearings so you’re able to return to your original location if need be.
 If you want your compass close at hand for such tricky navigation work, use a length of paracord to tie it around your neck for easy access.

-More than a few survival-bracelet wearer has been a little flummoxed on the best way to actually unbraid one.
-Some bracelets have a quick-release knot, while others are a bit more complicated: You may need to use a knife blade, a pair of pliers or scissors, or some other tool to wedge out the melted rope ends.
+More than a few survival-bracelet wearers have been a little flummoxed on the best way to actually unbraid one.
+Some bracelets have a quick-release knot, while others are a bit more complicated: you may need to use a knife blade, a pair of pliers or scissors, or some other tool to wedge out the melted rope ends.